Symplectic log Kodaira dimension $-\infty$, affine-ruledness and unicuspidal rational curves: Introduction

 \subsection{Acknowledgment}

 The authors would like to thank Jun Li for discussions on $b_2^+=1$ $J$-compatible inflation, and Jie Min for long-term collaborations on symplectic log Calabi-Yau divisors and some helpful conversations during Rutgers Symplectic Summer School 2024 and Yamabe Memorial Symposium 2024.
+We are also grateful to Steven Lu, Ruiran Sun and Weiyi Zhang for their interest and many useful discussions.
+Finally, we thank the anonymous referees for their valuable suggestions, which clarified several arguments and improved the presentation.